Carlisle Lake District Airport: Esken (Stobart Group) redevelopment plans timeline

+Lakeland Airways

+Start-up airline Lakeland Airways attempted to establish flights from Carlisle in 2021, but later moved its base to Blackpool following the revocation of the airport's commercial licence.
+The airline would be rebranded as Avooma in 2024.

+A W Jenkinson

+In May 2024, the new owners A W Jenkinson announced their plans for the airport.

-Current operations
+Business operations

 Carlisle Lake District Airport covers 460 acre, of which 212 acre are used for airport-related activities, and the balance of 248 acre is in the process of being developed for logistics and aviation-related activities.

 Its main activity presently provides facilities for flight training and sightseeing flights.
 The airport is host to these businesses: Carlisle Flight Training and Aero Club, Border Air Training and Northumbria Helicopters.

 Solway Aviation Museum occupies a small part of the site.

 A lorry driving training company, System Training, is based at Carlisle Airport Business Park, a site opposite Carlisle Lake District Airport, and was featured in Series 2, Episode 7 of the Channel 5 TV programme Eddie Stobart: Trucks & Trailers, first aired on 30 June 2011.
 Edd Stobart, the 20-year-old son of Stobart Group Chief Operating Officer William Stobart, passed his HGV Class 2 driving licence using that school.

 ECM (Vehicle Delivery Service) Ltd has its HQ at the airport.

 In August 2020, during the COVID-19 pandemic in the United Kingdom, part of the site was used as a Coronavirus test facility.

-Airport redevelopment

-Since the airport's purchase by WA Developments in 2006, and its subsequent ownership by the Stobart Group since 2009, there have been major plans to redevelop the site.
-The first phase, the construction of a £12 million air freight distribution centre to the southeast of the site, was eventually completed on 7 September 2015.
-The second phase, of a further warehousing and distribution hub adjacent to the first distribution centre, is being marketed as of 2017.
-It is hoped that the third phase, the construction of a £1.5 million anaerobic digester renewable energy plant on a piece of woodland to the west of the site, will be completed by 2018.

-There were also plans to commence passenger flights to Belfast, Dublin and London by April 2016 but by 2017 these remained just plans.
-However, in March 2019 it was reported that flights to London Southend, Belfast City and Dublin airports with Loganair were scheduled to start on 4 July 2019.